 I write Adult fantasy and speculative fiction novels, and gritty short stories.
 On my blog, I offer inspirational writing tips to help writers pursue their dreams, develop and build their brand, and above all else… keep motivated.
 I run a creative writing workshop and co-host a group for local entrepreneurs in my area.
 So don’t forget to subscribe and join me over at my blog.

 I’m now offering free critiques on the first five pages of your novel or query letter for all you query ready writers.
 Head on over to the ‘Contact me’ page for more information.

 Introverted, creative and above all else a dreamer.

 I’m currently editing my fourth novel, Entangled.
 A speculative fiction similar to the TV series Fringe.
 My second and third novels are currently being queried.
 I love nothing more than reading fantasy novels, but I also enjoy paranormal romance and thrillers.

-If I’m not reading or writing, you’ll find me binge watching tv series, having coffee dates with my friends, practicing yoga and taking long walks with my dog.
+If I’m not reading or writing, you’ll find me binge watching TV series, having coffee dates with my friends, practicing yoga and taking woodland walks with my dog.
 My home and heart belong in Wales, I’m lucky enough to live in a pretty coastal town within Cardigan Bay where I have plenty of beaches at my fingertips.

 Thanks for stopping by.

 Creating a pitch and delivering it to an agent face-to-face is a unique experience.
 Daunting?
 Yes, but with a little preparation you can execute a seamless pitch that will hook the agents interest and have them begging for more material.
 You’ve got this!!